 Another tell-tale sign that your pads may be on their way out is the sound coming from your brakes.
 Listen and pay attention to any changes in sound.
 If something changes, check your brakes immediately – especially if you hear a scraping or grinding noise, this is a strong indicator of metal-to-metal contact and an obvious cause for concern.

-If in doubt, contact our workshop team here at Laguna Motorcycles, they’ll be happy to advise.
+If in doubt, click here to contact our workshop team here at Laguna Motorcycles, via email - they’ll be happy to advise.